 Assassination is specifically prohibited by U.S. executive order (most recently, E.O.
 12333), but bringing wanted criminals to the United States for trial is not.
 There exists an established U.S. legal doctrine that allows an individual's trial to proceed regardless of whether he is forcefully abducted from another country, international waters, or airspace.

-Experts warn that bringing persons residing abroad to U.S. justice by means other than extradition or mutual agreement with the host country, i.e., by abduction and their surreptitious transportation, can vastly complicate U.S. foreign relations, sometimes jeopardizing interests far more important than "justice," deterrence, and the prosecution of a single individual.
-Notwithstanding the unpopularity of such abductions in nations that fail to apprehend and prosecute those accused, the "rendering" of such wanted criminals to U.S. courts is permitted under limited circumstances by a June 21, 1995, Presidential Decision

-Directive (PDD-39).
-Such conduct, however, raises prospects of other nations using similar tactics against U.S. citizens.
+Experts warn that bringing persons residing abroad to U.S. justice by means other than extradition or mutual agreement with the host country can vastly complicate U.S. foreign relations, sometimes jeopardizing interests far more important than "justice," deterrence, and the prosecution of a single individual.
+Notwithstanding the unpopularity of such abductions in nations that fail to apprehend and prosecute those accused, the "rendering" of such wanted criminals to U.S. courts is permitted under limited circumstances by a June 21, 1995, Presidential Decision Directive (PDD-39).
+Such conduct, however, raises prospects of other nations using similar tactics against U.S. citizens.4 in apprehending drug cartel leaders.
+A State Department program is in place, supplemented by the aviation industry, usually offering rewards of up to \$5 million to anyone providing information that would prevent or resolve an act of international terrorism against U.S. citizens or U.S. property, or that leads to the arrest or conviction of terrorist criminals involved in such acts.
+This program contributed to the 1997 arrest of Mir Amal Kansi who shot CIA personnel in Virginia, and possibly to the arrest of Ramzi Yousef, architect of the 1993 World Trade Center bombing, in 1995.
+The bounty for the capture of Osama bin Laden and his aide Ayman al Zawahiri has been raised to \$25 million.5

-Although conventional explosives - and innovative use of existing technologies - appear to be the terrorism weapon of choice, the world is increasingly moving into an era in which terrorists may gain access to nuclear, chemical, or biological weaponry.
-In light of the potential for more frequent incidents and higher casualty levels, the Senate and House Intelligence Committees, in a December 10, 2002 report, have recommended maximizing covert action to counter terrorism [http://intelligence.senate.gov/recommendations.pdf].

 Rewards for Information Program.
 Money is a powerful motivator.
-Rewards for information have been instrumental in Italy in destroying the Red Brigades and in Colombia in apprehending drug cartel leaders.
-A State Department program is in place, supplemented by the aviation industry, usually offering rewards of up to \$5 million to anyone providing information that would prevent or resolve an act of international terrorism against U.S. citizens or U.S. property, or that leads to the arrest or conviction of terrorist criminals involved in such acts.
-This program contributed to the 1997 arrest of the recently-executed CIA personnel shooter, Mir Amal Kansi, and possibly to the arrest of Ramzi Yousef, architect of the 1993 World Trade Center bombing, in 1995.
-Recently the bounty for the capture of Osama bin Laden and his aide Ayman al Zawahiri was raised to \$25 million, though so far with no result.
-The program was established by the 1984 Act to Combat International Terrorism (P.L.
-98-533), and is administered by State's Diplomatic Security Service.
-Rewards over \$250,000 must be approved by the Secretary of State.
-The program can pay to relocate informants and immediate family who fear for their safety.
-The 1994 "Crime Bill" (P.L.
-103-322) helps relocate aliens and immediate family members in the United States who are reward recipients.
-Expanded participation by the private sector in funding and publicizing such reward programs has been suggested by some observers.
+Rewards for information have been instrumental in Italy in destroying the Red Brigades and in Colombia

+4 See generally, United States v.
+Alvarez-Machain, 505 U.S. 655, 669 (1992).

 Extradition/Law Enforcement Cooperation.
 International cooperation in such areas as law enforcement, customs control, and intelligence activities is an essential pillar of the Bush Administration anti-terrorism policy.
 For example, the stationing of FBI agents overseas in close to 50 countries facilitates investigations of terrorist crimes and augments the flow of intelligence about terrorist group structures and membership.
-One critical law enforcement tool in combating international terrorism is extradition of terrorists.
+One law enforcement tool in combating international terrorism is extradition of terrorist suspects.
 International extradition traditionally has been subject to several limitations, including the refusal of some countries to extradite for political or extraterritorial offenses or to extradite their nationals.
-Also, the U.S. application of the death penalty (eliminated in many countries) for certain crimes can impede extradition in terrorism related cases.
-The United States has been encouraging the negotiation of treaties with fewer limitations, in part as a means of facilitating the transfer of wanted terrorists.
-Because much terrorism involves politically motivated violence, the State Department has sought to curtail the availability of the political offense exception, found in many extradition treaties, to avoid extradition.
-Increasingly, rendition is being employed by the United States as a vehicle for gaining physical custody over terrorist suspects.
+Also, the U.S. application of the death penalty for certain crimes can impede extradition in terrorism related cases.
+The United States has been negotiating and concluding treaties with fewer limitations, in part as a means of facilitating the transfer of wanted terrorists.
+Because much terrorism involves politically motivated violence, the State Department has sought to curtail (with varying degrees of success) the availability of the political offense exception, found in many extradition treaties, to avoid extradition.